 - be a citizen or permanent resident of Australia

 - meet the gross income threshold based on your household as set by the Department of Social Services (DSS)

 Information for existing and potential tenants is available on the NRAS website:

-When vacancies arise, suitable registrants are shortlisted from the Community Housing Customer Register (CHCR).
+When vacancies arise, suitable registrants are shortlisted from the Single Housing Register (SHR).
 Shortlisted applicants may be required to attend an interview with our Tenancy Officers to reassess their housing needs, the suitability of the property and the applicant’s compatibility with the immediate community.
 Selected registrants will be provided with an opportunity to view the property before a formal housing offer is made for them to consider.